AuroraMaster/react-native-ohos-library/en/react-native-create-thumbnail.md

 ### 3.Configure CMakeLists and include CreateThumbnailPackage

-> [!TIP] If you are using version 2.0.0, please skip this chapter.
+> If you are using version <= 2.0.0-0.0.4, please skip this chapter.

-打开 `entry/src/main/cpp/CMakeLists.txt`，添加：
+Open `entry/src/main/cpp/CMakeLists.txt` and add the following code:

 ```diff
 project(rnapp)